Definitive Proof of Goldbach's conjecture: Number of pairs divisible by 5 and not 3

 \section{Number of pairs divisible by 5 and not 3}

-There are two cases for calculating the number of pairs divisible by 5, just as there were for pairs divisible by 3.\\ Case 1: $n$ is an even integer and $n$ is evenly divisible by 5 and $P = (n/2) - 2$.\\ In this case, there are exactly $(P + 2)/5$ pairs where x or y is divisible by 5.
-The reasoning is very similar a that for the case where $n$ is divisible by 3.
-The pair $(5,n-5), n-5$ is evenly divisible by 5.
-For $(15,n-15)$, both the x and y are divisible by 5.
-For any odd $i$, the pair $(5i, n-5i)$ has both x and y divisible by 5.
-For the pair $(n-5,5)$, $n-5$ is evenly divisible by 5.\\
+There are two cases for calculating the number of pairs where either the $x$ or $y$ coordinate is divisible by 5:

-For example, let's take $n$ =990 where $P = (990/2)-2 = 493$ pairs.
-There is $\floor{(493-2)/5} = 98$ pairs such that the x coordinate is divisible by 5.
-There is $\floor{(493-2)/5} = 98$ pairs such that the y coordinate is divisible by 5.
-But because all of the pairs where x and y are greater than 5, every pair where x is divisible by 5, y is also divisible by 5.
-(5,985), (15,975), (25,965), ...
-For the pair (5,985), y is divisible by 5, and pair (985,5) x is divisible by 5.
-So in total, there are 99 pairs where either x or y is divisible by 5 for $n$ = 990.
-Of these 99 pairs, 33 pairs of these numbers are also divisible by 3.\\
+Case 1: $n$ is an even integer and $n$ is evenly divisible by 5.\\ The reasoning is very similar a that for the case where $n$ is divisible by 3.
+In this case, when $x$ is evenly divisible by 5, the value of $y=n-x$ is also evenly divisible by 5.
+There is no instance where $x$ is divisible by 5 and $y$ is not.
+There are exactly $\floor{(P(n) - 2)/5}$ pairs where both the $x$ and $y$ coordinates are divisible by 5.
+As $n \to \infty$, this value approaches $\frac{1}{5}|P(n)|$.\\

-Case 2: $n$ is even and is not evenly divisible by 5 and $P = (n/2)-2$.\\ In this case, there are $2 \times \floor{(P-2)/5}$ pairs where x or y is divisible by 5.
-For any $n$ not divisible by 5, with P pairs of odd numbers, there are $\floor{(P - 2)/5}$ pairs where the x coordinate is divisible by 5.
-We have to subtract 2 from P since we do not count the first two pairs $(3,n-3)$ and $(5,n-5)$.
-For any $n$ not divisible by 5, with $P$ pairs of odd numbers, there are $\floor{(P - 2)/5)}$ pairs where the y coordinate is divisible by 5.
-The total number of pairs where either the x or the y coordinate is divisible by 5 is $2 \times \floor{(P - 2)/5)}$ where $n$ is not divisible by 5.\\
+For example, for $n =990$, out of the 493 pairs, there are $99$ pairs where both $x$ and $y$ are divisible by 5.
+This is approximately equal to $\frac{1}{5}P(n) = 98.6$.
+Of these $99$ pairs, $33$ pairs of these pairs are also divisible by 3.\\

-For example, let's choose an $n$ that is not divisible by 5 to maximize the number of pairs that have an x or y that is divisible by 5.
-So we cannot use $n=990$ as in our previous example.
-Let's choose $n$ = 994 which has $P = 495$ pairs.
-The number 994 is not evenly divisible by 3 or 5.
-There are $2 \times \floor{(495-2)/5} = 196$ pairs such that the x or y coordinate is divisible by 5.
-There are $\floor{(495-2)/5} = 98$ pairs such that the x coordinate is divisible by 5.
-(15,979), (25,969),(35,959), (45,949), ...
-(975,19),(985,9).
-Likewise for the y coordinate, there are $\floor{(495-2)/5} = 98$ pairs divisible by 5.
-(979,15), (969,25),(959,35), (949,45), ...
-(19,975),(9,985).
-So in total, there are $2\times \floor{(495-2)/5}$ or 196 pairs where either x or y is divisible by 5.
+Case 2: $n$ is even and $n$ is not evenly divisible by 5.\\ In this case, there are no pairs where both the $x$ and $y$ coordinates of a pair are divisible by 5.
+There are exactly $\floor{(|P(n)|- 2)/5}$ pairs where the $x$ coordinate is divisible by 5.
+Note that we have to subtract 2 from $|P(n)|$ since we do not count the first two pairs $(3,n-3)$ and $(5,n-5)$.
+Likewise for the $y$ coordinate, there are $\floor{(|P(n)| - 2)/5)}$ pairs where the $y$ coordinate is divisible by 5.
+Since there are no pairs that have both $x$ and $y$ coordinates divisible by 5, the total number of pairs where either the $x$ or the $y$ coordinate is divisible by 5 is